voc/voctoweb/README.md

 Most REST operations work as expected.
 Examples for resource creation are listed on the applications dashboard page.

 You can use the API to register a new conference.
 The conference `acronym` and the URL of the `schedule.xml` are required.
+However folders and access rights need to be setup manually, before you can upload images and videos.

     curl -H "CONTENT-TYPE: application/json" -d '{
         "api_key":"4","acronym":"frab123",